WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-some-time-for-test-lists.markdown

 I gave it some time
 ===========================================
 I started a coding project yesterday.
 I came back to it this morning and decided to write up with some test ideas.
+I am very much a believer that a key barrier to getting test ideas is dedicated.
+I find I need to feel as if there is nothing else I am going to spend my time on than the testing.
+If I am doing anything else, if I feel that I need to get back to some other task, at all, if I am trying to split my time, my ideas are impeded.

+I dedicated a small bit of time this morning to just coming up with a list and nothing more.
 I captured my state of mind as I did so.
 I will describe the project and the feature I wish to test along with what I thought as I came up with the tests.